H0R5E/data-only-greater/software/edengths.md

 ---
 layout: simple
-title:  University of Edinburgh Latex Thesis Template
+title:  Unofficial University of Edinburgh Latex Thesis Template
 description: Latex template corresponding to the University of Edinburgh thesis regulations
 tags: [Latex, template, thesis, University of Edinburgh]
 ---

 <p class="message">
-This page describes how to download and compile the University of Edinburgh $\LaTeX$ thesis template, known as "edengths".
+This page describes how to download and compile the Unofficial University of Edinburgh $\LaTeX$ thesis template, known as "edengths".
 </p>